Seven easy ways to save money on holiday

 2. Book a hire car for less

-With car hire prices across Europe up by more than 50% this year compared with pre-pandemic travel, according to icarhireinsurance.com (opens in new tab), it’s even more important to find the best deal when booking your holiday hire car.
+With car hire prices across Europe up by more than 50% this year compared with pre-pandemic travel, according to icarhireinsurance.com, it’s even more important to find the best deal when booking your holiday hire car.

 Booking in advance usually means a cheaper price, compared with paying on the day.
 Book the smallest car you can comfortably drive, as this may mean a free upgrade on arrival as it’s often the cheaper smaller cars that sell out first.